 Some business travelers will be disappointed, but others prefer the current rules' peace and quiet.

+The battle over in-flight cell phone use is heating up, but Congress is digging in its heels.
 The European Union recently announced it will allow cell phone use by air travelers, putting pressure on the Federal Aviation Administration (FAA) and the Federal Communications Commission (FCC) to lift their ban on cell phones calls.
 But even if the agencies do decide that the devices don't interfere with the plane's equipment after all, members of Congress have introduced legislation to make sure cell phones stay banned, though more to protect other travelers than for safety concerns.

 "Now is not the time to consider making the airline passenger experience any worse, and using cell phones in-flight would do just that," says Jerry Costello (D-IL), chairman of the House Transportation and Infrastructure Subcommittee on Aviation.
 The bill, H.R.
 5788, is called "Halting Airplane Noise to Give Us Peace Act" -- or HANG UP for short.